Zequez/render-hydratable/README.md

 This is a work in progress and it's practially verbatim extracted from, a project I was doing, not really production-ready, and the API is very confusing, use at your own risk.
+It's also completely untested.

 My motivation to make this library was to be able to use any kind of component from any framework on an Eleventy site with static rendering and